 When I Die, pass away or become incapacitated😇 I want you to know this about my end-of-life planningThis site is under construction.
 If you want to know more, you can email me: aad@whenidieman.com |

-Death doesn't discriminate by age or any other factor.
+Death doesn't discriminate by age or any other fatal life event.

 We will all die some day and leave relatives and friends behind that are in shock, in pain, sad, grieving.